 Other Related Bible Verses about Committing Your Works and Way to the Lord

-How precious also are thy thoughts unto me, O God! how great is the sum of them!
+How precious also are Your thoughts to me, O God!
+How great is the sum of them!

-This is what the LORD says: "Let not the wise man boast in his wisdom, nor the strong man in his strength, nor the wealthy man in his riches.
+Thus says the LORD: “Let not the wise man glory in his wisdom, Let not the mighty man glory in his might, Nor let the rich man glory in his riches;

 Psalm 25:4, ESV